 - If you would like to opt for the more durable materials (with a wider choice of colours too), a single carport made from aluminium or Colorbond steel might set you back about $3,200

 - If you would prefer your carport be made from timber with a gabled roof and all the trimmings: $5,000 and upwards

 Is there anything else that might increase the cost of a carport installation?

 It depends on how much preparation is involved, for example:

 - If there is surface preparation required or;

 - You are having professional installation (rather than using a DIY kit);

 - Any council fees (if applicable);

 Then you may well be looking at other costs involved.
 Otherwise, that should give you a rough idea as to how much you will be looking at spending on a carport installation on your property.

 We hope that you have found this information useful.
 Please note that these are not entirely accurate figures and are subject to change.
 We have just gathered rough estimations to give you an approximation in mind.
-Of course, should you want a more accurate figure, then reach out to a reputable such as A.M.C for more information.
+Of course, should you want a more accurate figure, then reach out to a reputable supplier for more information.